-Walking in the other direction from home led us to the eastern walls of the city at Fosa Harbour, beyond which is the beautiful Renaissance Land Gate, once the main town entrance.
+Walking in the other direction away from Zadar Sun Salutation leads to the eastern walls of Zadar old town at Fosa Harbour, beyond which lays the renaissance Zadar Land Gate, once the main town entrance.

 From here you can either enter the gate or turn south and to find a swimming spot.

-My camera has one fault with disastrous consequences, but I guess I should take responsibility.
-It allows me to take photos without having a camera card loaded.
-I know!
+My camera has one fault with disastrous consequences – it allows me to take photos without a camera card being loaded.

 Walk to Kolovare Beach.

-The squares of Zadar are not lacking cafes full of patrons.
+The squares of Zadar are not lacking cafes overflowing with patrons.
 Some looked far too busy for us.